TD22057/insteon-mqtt/README.md

    Payload: { 'condition' : CONDITION }
 ```

-Input commands can be sent to this package to change the device state.
+Input commands can be sent to the device to refresh the state, or
+download it's database

 ```
    Topic: insteon/set/AA.BB.CC